AndersDeath/diary2/000-current.md

 Yesterday there was a earthquake in Izmir.
 Today Is the same near Rodos island that is very close to me.
 It's fun but I feel how our house is shaking a bit.
 Firstly I thought that I just drunk to much wine today on the boat, but it's not.
 It's the first time in my life when i feel earthquake things.
 Far enough, now I will go to watch a series.

-# 06 November - Saturday - Gündoğan - 38 day of immigration
+# 06 November - Sunday - Gündoğan - 38 day of immigration

 Today is a storm outside.
 It's been being here for whole day and I don't know when it stops.
 I did not a lot of things.
 Mostly I was working on cleaning my laptop's harddrive and installing updates.
 I updated ios and macos as well.
 I saw in apple presentation that now I shold have a possiblity to use iphones camera as web one, but it doesn't work.
 Probably it's something tricky here.
 As usualy it doesn't work from the box.
 It's bullshit.
 I really have waited this funcitnality, but it's apple it couldn't work fine.
 Also I've tried to do something with autocad licence for Ksusha.
 When I was reinstalling the application system was crushed.
 I've hardly found a way how it recover everying.
 Luckily I found a way and now it works fine.
 At the same time I had a plan to record a video today.
 Unfortunately I didn't do it because of hurricane and storm.
 It's interesting to see thunder in Noveber.
 Please understand me correctly, November is a winter month in Russia and it's impossible to see thinder in that time.
 Tomotrrow the new worling week will start.
 I will dive deep into coding again.
 It will be also cool if thunder will stop.
 But the way I had a greate call with Olger yesterday, with my mother today, and a few messages from Andrei Odintsov.
 He fled to Montenegro as he wanted to do.
 So, that is probably it for today.

+# 07 November - Saturday - Gündoğan - 39 day of immigration